solitude-alive/AwesomeWatermarking/README.md

 # Awesome Watermarking
-This repository contains a curated list of awesome watermarking papers.
+This repository contains a curated list of awesome watermarking and steganography papers.

 ## Table of Contents